Services

 What is the Development of Official-Language Communities Program – Community Life component – Cooperation with the Community Sector subcomponent?

-The Development of Official-Language Communities Program – Community Life component – Cooperation with the Community Sector subcomponent supports the vitality of official-language minority communities in Canada.
-It funds ongoing programming and one-time projects, including community activities, studies, analyses, and related administrative costs.
+Development of Official-Language Communities Program – Community Life component – Cooperation with the Community Sector subcomponent Funds up to 100% of admissible expenses.

 Who is eligible for the Development of Official-Language Communities Program – Community Life component – Cooperation with the Community Sector subcomponent program?